 How well do immigrants speak English?

-Immigrants from Mexico have the lowest rates of English proficiency (32%), followed by Central Americans (33%) and immigrants from South and East Asia (54%).
-Those from Europe or Canada (76%), sub-Saharan Africa (72%), and the Middle East (61%) have the highest rates of English proficiency.
+Immigrants from Mexico have the lowest rates of English proficiency (33%), followed by Central Americans (34%), South Americans (54%) and immigrants from South and East Asia (56%).
+Those from Europe or Canada (77%), sub-Saharan Africa (73%) and the Middle East (61%) have the highest rates of English proficiency.

 How many immigrants have been deported recently?

-Around 340,000 immigrants were deported from the U.S. in fiscal 2016, slightly up since 2015.
+Around 295,000 immigrants were deported from the U.S. in fiscal 2017, down since 2016.
 Overall, the Obama administration deported about 3 million immigrants between 2009 and 2016, a significantly higher number than the 2 million immigrants deported by the Bush administration between 2001 and 2008.
+In 2017, the Trump administration deported 295,000 immigrants, the lowest total since 2006.

-How many immigrants are apprehended at the U.S.-Mexico border?
+How many immigrant apprehensions take place at the U.S.-Mexico border?

-The number of apprehensions at the U.S.-Mexico border has sharply decreased over the past decade or so, from more than 1 million in fiscal 2006 to 303,916 in fiscal 2017.
+The number of apprehensions at the U.S.-Mexico border has sharply decreased over the past decade or so, from more than 1 million in fiscal 2006 to 396,579 in fiscal 2018.
 Today, there are more apprehensions of non-Mexicans than Mexicans at the border.
-In fiscal 2017, apprehensions of Central Americans at the border exceeded those of Mexicans for the third time since 2014.
+In fiscal 2018, apprehensions of Central Americans at the border exceeded those of Mexicans for the third consecutive year.
+The first time Mexicans did not constitute a large majority of Border Patrol apprehensions was in 2014.

 How do Americans view immigrants and immigration?

 While immigration has been at the forefront of a national political debate, the U.S. public holds a range of views about immigrants living in the country.
 Overall, a majority of Americans have positive views about immigrants.
-Six-in-ten Americans (65%) say immigrants strengthen the country “because of their hard work and talents,” while just over a quarter (26%) say immigrants burden the country by taking jobs, housing and health care.
+Six-in-ten Americans (62%) say immigrants strengthen the country “because of their hard work and talents,” while about a quarter (28%) say immigrants burden the country by taking jobs, housing and health care.

 Yet these views vary starkly by political affiliation.
-Among Democrats and Democratic-leaning independents, 84% think immigrants strengthen the country with their hard work and talents, and just 12% say they are a burden.
-Among Republicans and Republican-leaning independents, roughly as many (44%) say immigrants are a burden as say immigrants strengthen the country because of their hard work and talents (42%).
+Among Democrats and Democratic-leaning independents, 83% think immigrants strengthen the country with their hard work and talents, and just 11% say they are a burden.
+Among Republicans and Republican-leaning independents, 38% say immigrants strengthen the country, while nearly half (49%) say they burden it.

 Americans were divided on future levels of immigration.
-Nearly half said immigration to the U.S. should be decreased (49%), while one-third (34%) said immigration should be kept at its present level and just 15% said immigration should be increased.
+A quarter said immigration to the U.S. should be decreased (24%), while one-third (38%) said immigration should be kept at its present level and almost another third (32%) said immigration should be increased.

-Note: This is an update of a post originally published May 3, 2017.
+Note: This is an update of a post originally published May 3, 2017, and written by Gustavo López, a former research analyst focusing on Hispanics, immigration and demographics; and Kristen Bialik, a former research assistant.